docsforadobe/after-effects-expression-reference/docs/property.rst

 **Description**

 Smooths the property values over time, converting large, brief deviations in the value to smaller, more evenly distributed deviations.
 This smoothing is accomplished by applying a box filter to the value of the property at the specified time.
 The width value is the range of time (in seconds) over which the filter is averaged.
 The samples value is the number of discrete samples evenly spaced over time; use a larger value for greater smoothness (but decreased performance).
-Generally, you’ll want samples to be an odd number so that the value at the current time is included in the average.
+Generally, you'll want samples to be an odd number so that the value at the current time is included in the average.

 Example::